 The speciality restaurants are great too.
 I dined in Tuscan Grille the first night – there are pasta and fish dishes but really this is the place to come for steaks – and chose Murano for the second evening as my daughter, Ilana, and I had an excellent meal there on a Celebrity Silhouette® cruise to Israel six years ago.

 Naturally I had high expectations this time and happily was not disappointed.
 Good food, nice service, but the meal is an event so don’t expect to eat there and make it to the show.
 The cover charge is $50 (£38.88) per person (Tuscan Grille is $45 (£34.99)).

 Eclipse has sailed from Southampton each summer since she was christened, there but it’s all change next year as she is being replaced by Silhouette.

 The ships are similar, but Celebrity made a few changes on the lawn when Silhouette launched.
 Instead of glass-blowing, there’s the Lawn Club Grill, where you can make pizzas and cook your own meat (Ilana and I had fun doing both but the staff will do the work if you prefer), and out on the grass are eight cabanas for rent.
 I was initially sceptical about their value but it was such a luxury to have a guaranteed place in the sun with the added benefit of cold water and fresh fruit included in the price.
 Be warned though: they book up fast, especially on sea days.

-Celebrity Silhouette® will be in Southampton throughout summer 2018, sailing to the Norwegian fjords, Baltic, Mediterranean and Canary Islands.
+Celebrity Silhouette® will be in Southampton throughout summer 2018, sailing to Norway, Baltic, Mediterranean and Canary Islands.